Our Pure Strain N Class Endlers are guaranteed to arrive alive and healthy when you are present to receive the package on the first delivery attempt.

 Preparation may take a few days so most orders ship the week following purchase.

-A shipping ETA email is sent approximately one day after your order is placed
+An order confirmation email is sent approximately one day after your order is placed with a scheduled ship date.

 Please check your spam / junk folder, as some email providers may filter these messages.

-Shipped only when temperatures along the shipping route are between 32°F (lows) and 90°F
+Shipped only when temperatures along the shipping route are between 35°F lows and 90°F highs (the operating limits of heat and cold packs)

 Insulated packaging with heat or cold packs included as needed